ark22oct/COE318/README.md

 # COE318
 Lab work and term project for COE 318 (Software Systems) accomplished using Java and Netbeans IDE.
 Feel free to reference, but avoid copying.

+Comprehensive exploration of the software development cycle, covering key phases such as requirements analysis, specification, implementation, testing, inspection, and debugging.
+Gaining hands-on experience with an object-oriented programming language, delving into the intricacies of decomposition into classes and modules, as well as the integration of independent modules.
+Equipping practical skills and theoretical knowledge essential for successful software engineering.
+Through real-world applications, learned to navigate the challenges of software development while maintaining a strong ethical foundation.
+Integrated both technical expertise and a holistic understanding of the societal implications of software engineering practices.